Your circadian rhythm

 The light in your environment holds the keys to mastery of your circadian rhythm.

 But light is circadian royalty.
 Nothing else — with the exception of, perhaps, a peaceful, trusting mind — comes close.

 The most important zeitgeber (from German, something that “gives time”) reaching the SCN is ambient light in the environment.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6751071/

 Light during the day and darkness at night are crucial factors for proper entrainment of the human circadian system to the solar 24-h day.https://pubmed.ncbi.nlm.nih.gov/28637029/

 Melatonin is the hormone of sleep.
-It rises, you sleep.
-It falls, you are alert.
+When it rises, you get sleepy.
+When melatonin falls, you’re alert.